How to use this

 • A guide endorsement note for each student who made a meaningful connection.

-Champion notes.
+Advisor notes.
 Celebrate everything.
 First-time builders shipping any working project is remarkable.
 Have a plan for tech issues: every student should have a backup (screenshots or a short recording) in case a live demo fails.

 Flexibility.
 The showcase can be in-person, streamed, or hybrid depending on what your school supports.
 A gym, library, cafeteria, or classroom all work.